 Charring Garlic

 Place unpeeled and pricked cloves (so they don’t make popping sounds) on the already hot comal over medium heat.
-Turn form time to time until it is charred on the outside and soft but not burnt on the inside, about 6 minutes.
+Turn from time to time until they are charred on the outside and soft but not burnt on the inside, about 6 minutes.
 You can also place under the broiler for 3 to 4 minutes.

 Comments